 Even if someone is not speaking at the time, a lot of the psychic’s act depends on the subject revealing things that correct the psychic as they speak (“No, I think you’re talking about my sister, not my cousin”).
 These verbal cues or shifts in facial expressions, body language, and other subtle reactions tip off the psychic as to whether or not they’re on the right track.

-For example, if a psychic says something during a reading that makes sense to the subject, they might smile or nod.
+For example, if a clairvoyant says something during a reading that makes sense to the subject, they might smile or nod.
 Being the subject of a reading is sort of like listening to a joke, waiting for the punchline.
 When the psychic says the thing that the client is waiting for, the client will react – and that’s what the psychic will pick up on to help further their reading along.

 #7: Searching for Minor Clues that Reveal Essential Information